Jupp Heynckes: Eintracht Frankfurt

 On 1 July 1994, Heynckes returned to Germany to become manager of Eintracht Frankfurt and was manager until 2 April 1995.
 His first match was a 6–0 win against I. SC Göttingen 05 in the first round of the German Cup.

-Heynckes' spell at the Eintracht was problematic and he clashed with the club's star players Anthony Yeboah, Jay-Jay Okocha and Maurizio Gaudino.
+Heynckes' spell at the Eintracht was problematic and he clashed with the club's star players Tony Yeboah, Jay-Jay Okocha and Maurizio Gaudino.
 In December 1994, the three players were punished for a perceived lack of effort with extra training sessions.
 Because of this the players refused to play in Eintracht's next match against Hamburger SV and were suspended indefinitely by the club.
 Gaudino was loaned out to Manchester City later in the month and Yeboah was sold to Leeds United in January 1995.
-Okocha was later allowed to return to the team before leaving for Fenerbahçe S.K. in 1996.
+Okocha was later allowed to return to the team before leaving for Fenerbahçe in 1996.
 Heynckes left the club on 2 April 1995 after a 3–0 home defeat to Schalke 04 with the team in 13th place in the table.
 Heynckes finished with a record of 12 wins, 10 draws and 12 losses.

 Tenerife and Real Madrid

 In 1995, Heynckes returned to Spain to take over at Tenerife.
 He won his first match as manager against Sevilla on 2 September 1995.
-In his first season he led the team from the Canary Islands into the UEFA Cup with a fifth-placed finish in La Liga.
+In his first season, he led the team from the Canary Islands into the UEFA Cup with a fifth-placed finish in La Liga.
 In the Copa del Rey, they got to the quarter-finals where they lost to Atlético Madrid.
 The following season the club finished ninth in La Liga and reached the semi-finals of the UEFA Cup, where they were beaten by eventual winners Schalke 04.
-In the Copa del Rey, Tenerife had a bye until the fourth round where they were eliminated by Real Betis after losing both legs of the tie.
+In the Copa del Rey, Tenerife had a bye until the fourth round, where they were eliminated by Real Betis after losing both legs of the tie.

 In June 1997, Heynckes was hired by the Spanish champions Real Madrid.
 His first match was a 2–1 loss to Barcelona in the first leg of the Spanish Super Cup.
 Real Madrid would go on to win the Super Cup after winning the second leg 4–1.
 Real Madrid were knocked out of the Copa del Rey in the round of 16.
 There, he celebrated one of his greatest triumphs, as Madrid beat Juventus 1–0 in the UEFA Champions League Final for their first European Cup victory since 1966.
 However, the lack of domestic success – finishing fourth, eleven points behind champions Barcelona – saw his tenure terminated at the end of the season.